Supakornn/pruna/docs/contributions/how_to_contribute.rst

 Once you have made your changes and tested them, you can create a Pull Request.
 We will then review your Pull Request and get back to you as soon as possible.
-If there are any questions along the way, please do not hesistate to reach out on `Discord <https://discord.gg/Tun8YgzxZ9>`_.
+If there are any questions along the way, please do not hesitate to reach out on `Discord <https://discord.gg/Tun8YgzxZ9>`_.